Meytal Cohen

 Meytal Cohen (מיטל כהן; born August 9, 1983) is an Israeli-American drummer and one of the founding members of the American heavy metal band Meytal.
 She was born in Ramat Gan, Israel and is the youngest of seven children with four sisters and two brothers.
 Her online video project, which began in 2010, saw Cohen performing drum covers of popular rock and heavy metal songs, and amassing a huge fan base that has resulted in more than 100 million total views.
 In August 2015, Meytal's first studio album Alchemy was released.
-Co-produced by Cohen and Sahaj Ticotin, the album peaked at No. 1 on the Billboard Top Heatseekers chart, No. 5 on the Hard Rock Albums Chart and No. 7 on the Independent Albums chart.
+Co-produced by Cohen and Sahaj Ticotin, the album peaked at No.1 on the Billboard Top Heatseekers chart, No.5 on the Hard Rock Albums Chart and No.7 on the Independent Albums chart.

 Early life and education

 Cohen was Israeli-born in Ramat Gan, the seventh child of a large family.
 Her parents were born in Iraq.
-She studied tap dance, and graduated with a theater major from Blich High School in Ramat Hen; at the age of 18 she started playing drums and for two years served in the Israel Defense Forces, At the age of 20 she moved to Los Angeles.
+She studied tap dance, and graduated with a theater major from Blich High School in Ramat Hen; at the age of 18 she started playing drums and for two years served in the Israel Defense Forces.
+At the age of 20 she moved to Los Angeles.
 She studied at Los Angeles Music Academy, majoring in percussion.

 Career

 After graduation from Los Angeles Music Academy, she played with her band "Metaphor", which also included Tina Guo on cello, Anna Stafford on violin, and Ali Wood on piano, playing concert tours in Australia, the United States, Mexico, South America and Europe in 2007.
 The all-female Led Zeppelin cover band "Moby Chick" joined their tour in Puerto Rico.

 Starting in 2010, Cohen has had an online video project, performing "drum covers" of popular rock songs.
 This has brought her a fan base and recognition: her 2009 cover of System of a Down's "Toxicity" had approximately 10.9 million views as of 2016; her YouTube drum series had over 60 million views as of 2014.
-Her number of Facebook followers in 2013 was said to be greater than that of any other Israeli woman with 369,000 "likes", outpacing supermodel Bar Refaeli; ahead of President Shimon Peres but behind Prime Minister Benjamin Netanyahu.
+Her number of Facebook followers in 2013 was said to be greater than that of any other Israeli woman with 369,000 likes, outpacing supermodel Bar Refaeli; ahead of President Shimon Peres but behind Prime Minister Benjamin Netanyahu.
 She was also featured in an American TV show and two Australian shows.
+She appears playing drums in the video to "Hot-n-Fun" by N.E.R.D..

 On 9 July 2013, Cohen started a Kickstarter crowdfunding campaign called "Breaking YouTube" whose purpose was to raise funds to create original music and move beyond covering songs on YouTube.
 On 10 August 2013, the Kickstarter campaign raised US$144,341 with 3,173 "backers".

 In her performances and videos, she uses a DW Performance Series drum kit and Meinl cymbals, and is currently an endorsed artist of both Drum Workshop and Meinl.